FGIT: Fault-Guided Fine-Tuning for Code Generation: Results

 \subsection{RQ2: Component Analysis}

-To understand how different components contribute to the effectiveness of \appname, we conduct ablation studies focusing on the impacts of multi-granularity and the loss function in this RQ.
+To understand how different components contribute to the effectiveness of \appname, we conduct ablation studies focusing on the impacts of multi-granularity and the loss function.

-\textit{Impact of Difference Granularity.} We explore the impact of code difference granularity, which involves synthesizing line-level and token-level code differences to identify \textit{error-sensitive segments}.
+\textit{Impact of Difference Granularity.} We explore the impact of code difference granularity, which involves synthesizing line-level and token-level code differences to identify \ess.
 Specifically, we conduct ablation experiments using MagiCoder$\mathcal{S}$-DS and SemCoder-S as base models and perform evaluation on three selected benchmarks.
 Table~\ref{tab:abl-evalplus} shows the impact of different granularities of differences on \appname.
 We can observe that the combination of line-level granularity and token-level granularity yields maximum performance gains.
 For example, when applied to SemCoder-S, this approach achieves a relative average improvement of 4.9\% across all benchmarks compared to the base model, compared to just 2.9\% for line-level only and 2.4\% for token-level only.

-This demonstrates that multi-granularity differences enable better \textit{error-sensitive segments}, thereby enhancing LLMs' code generation capabilities.
+We further investigate models' ability to handle \ess after combining both granularities, compared to the base models.
+We select the tasks from HumanEval(+) that are correctly solved after applying \appname but initially incorrect with the base models.
+We find that among these tasks, 63.6\% of SemCoder-S's improvements result from properly handling \ess, with these specific \ess-related corrections involving modifications of three lines or fewer.
+Similar rates are observed in MagiCoder$\mathcal{S}$-DS (71.4\%).
+This demonstrates that multi-granularity differences enable better \ess, thereby enhancing LLMs' code generation capabilities.